Write off debt with a Government scheme

-An individual voluntary arrangement (IVA) is a formal alternative, which is used by individuals to avoid bankruptcy.
+- An individual voluntary arrangement (IVA) is a formal alternative used to avoid bankruptcy.

 More on the history of Individual Voluntary Arrangements here.